 Currently available works.
 Please contact the gallery for pricing and sale information.

-Pratt discovered in the late 1960’s the subject matter that was to become the focus of her work, -the everyday moments and rituals captured by her camera from around her home and family.
+In the late 1960s, Pratt discovered the subject matter that was to become the focus of her work–the everyday moments and rituals captured by her camera from around her home and family.

-The following is from the National Gallery of Canada’s website:
+From the National Gallery of Canada’s website: